hakuhodo-technologies/scope-rl/docs/documentation/subpackages/recgym_about.rst

 * `state` (:math:`s \in \mathcal{S}`):

     * A vector representing user preference.
 The preference changes over time in an episode depending on the actions presented by the RL agent.
-    * When the true state is unobservable, you can gain observation instead of state.
+    * When the true state is unobservable, you can gain observation instead of a state.

 * `action`(:math:`a \in \mathcal{A}`):  Index of an item to present to the user.
 * `reward`(:math:`r \in \mathbb{R}`): User engagement signal as a reward.
 Either binary or continuous.